-Getting files from the compound resource will behave in a similar way as the Community iRODS version.
+Getting files from the compound resource will behave in a similar way as iRODS 3.x.
 By default, the replica from the cache resource will always be returned.
 If the cache resource does not have a copy, then a replica is created on the cache resource before being returned.

-This compound resource staging policy can be controlled with the policy key-value pair whose keyword is "compound_resource_cache_refresh_policy" and whose values are either "when_necessary" (default), or "always".
+This compound resource staging policy can be controlled with the policy key-value pair whose keyword is "compound\resource\cache\refresh\policy" and whose values are either "when\necessary" (default), or "always".